blake-ebner/TENEX_Assignment/README.md

 The confidence score reflects how many of these signals align — a high-confidence anomaly has multiple corroborating indicators.

+### ATT&CK Mapping and Detection Rules

+A finding is only half the job.
+Two things turn a report into something a SOC team can act on:

+**MITRE ATT&CK techniques.** Each anomaly is tagged with the techniques it demonstrates (`T1071.001` — Web Protocols, `T1041` — Exfiltration Over C2 Channel).
+Every SOC tool speaks ATT&CK, so this is how a finding here gets compared against detections and coverage gaps elsewhere.
+The prompt is explicit that accuracy beats coverage: an empty list is the right answer for an event that doesn't clearly demonstrate a technique, because an analyst will act on a wrong technique ID.

+**Sigma rules.** For findings worth alerting on, Claude writes a complete Sigma rule — vendor-neutral YAML that drops into a SIEM.
+The dashboard shows each rule collapsed with a copy button; the Markdown export includes them in fenced `yaml` blocks.

+The rules are written against the exact field names `parser.py` produces.
+That list is *imported* into the prompt from `parser.FIELDS_WE_CARE_ABOUT` rather than duplicated, so a rule can never reference a field the pipeline doesn't emit.

+### Cross-Upload Trends

+Every other view in the app looks at one log file. `/trends` looks across all of them, because the useful question usually isn't "was this file bad" but "is this the fourth week running that the same account got flagged".

+`GET /api/trends` rolls up every completed report and surfaces:

+- **Repeat offenders** — users ranked by how many *separate reports* flagged them
+- **Recurring ATT&CK techniques** — behaviour that keeps reappearing, which is a control gap rather than an incident
+- **Risk over time** — every analysis in order

+The ranking counts distinct reports, not raw anomaly hits.
+Five hits in one bad afternoon is one event; three hits across three weeks is a pattern, and the second should rank higher.
+That logic lives in `trends.py` as a pure function over plain dicts — no ORM, no network — so it's tested without a database.

 ---

 ## Tech Stack